 Substantial truth is an affirmative defense in a defamation suit.
 Substantial truth means that the speech is basically true.
 Substantially true speech does not add or leave out anything important in a way that causes harm.
 Small mistakes do not matter so long as they do not change the meaning.

-There is consent when a person knows an activity might harm them, but they choose to participate anyway.
+There is consent when someone knows an activity might harm them, but they choose to participate anyway.
 Consent can be an affirmative defense in different types of lawsuits.

 In a defamation suit, consent exists when a person agrees to be talked or written about in a potentially negative manner.